iitrabhi/meshx/README.md

 meshx plate.msh
 ```
 This command will give you 2 folders -
-1. This folder will contain the data that we will use in the script i.e, the XDMF files for different entities of mesh and the JSON file containing the corresponding tag names and tag values.
+1. mesh - This folder will contain the data that we will use in the script i.e, the XDMF files for different entities of mesh and the JSON file containing the corresponding tag names and tag values.
-2. This folder will contain the XDMF files of different subdomains marked.
+2. sub_domains - This folder will contain the XDMF files of different subdomains marked.
 These files can be visualised in Paraview for validating the correctness of the marked subdomain.

 ```